jestjs/jest/website/docs/AutoMocks.md

 A good goal to aim for when designing a system is to provide an API that is easy to use for 90% of the use cases, but still leaves the ability to accomplish the last 10% as well.
-In this case, automated mocking solves the rather uninteresting (but common) task of writing boilerplate to generate mocks for the unit you are testing.
-However, jest still makes it possible to have complete control over what is mocked and what is not by providing `jest.mock()` and `jest.dontMock()` APIs for customization.
+In the case of jest, automated mocking solves the rather uninteresting (but common) task of writing boilerplate to generate mocks for the unit you are testing.
+However, it is still possible to have complete control over what is mocked and what is not by providing `jest.mock()` and `jest.dontMock()` APIs for customization.